Am I Being Detained? 6 Questions You Should Ask During Interactions with the Police

 Whatever the case with voluntary interactions, you can end the interaction legally at any time.
 You also cannot be searched by the police or have your things searched if you don’t consent.

 6. “Do You Have a Warrant?”

 In general, you shouldn’t give your consent to police officers.
 They need warrants to search you, your property, or your home.
 They also need an arrest warrant if they’ve come specifically to arrest you.

 So if they’re asking to search your things or asking to enter your home/your car, that usually means they don’t have a warrant and are asking for your consent.
 Ask whether they have a warrant and if they say no, then you can legally refuse the officers.

 If they disregard this and continue anyway, call your lawyer ASAP.
+Be sure to choose an entertainment lawyer who can handle a variety of legal issues.
 This could be an illegal search and seizure since the law requires officers to have warrants.
 An exception is if they have extreme examples of reasonable suspicion or probable cause).

 Ask These Questions, But Know When to Stay Quiet

 From, “Am I being detained?” to, “Do you have a warrant,” these are six questions you should ask the police during any encounter you have with them.
 But, you should also keep in mind that you have the legal right to remain silent if you wish, and you should use that right to your advantage.